 80% planning approval rate.
-Where we believe consent will be difficult to secure, we will tell you honestly before you spend a penny on drawings or submission.
+Where we believe consent will be difficult to secure, we will tell you honestly before you spend on drawings or submission.
 That is what the appraisal is for.

 Planning Appraisal